Our label has 3 priorities:

 That's why we're doing what we are.

-Based on nothing but cold-calls and a tiny bit of luck, we have managed to get in contact with respected businesses like Light in the Attic, The Wire, and Bandcamp to help us by either writing articles about an upcoming album or to help manufacture it.
+Based on nothing but cold-calls and a tiny bit of luck, we have managed to get in contact with respected businesses like Light in the Attic, The Wire, Fond Sound, Consequence Of Sound, and Bandcamp to help us by either writing articles about an upcoming album or to help manufacture it.

 That cassette, and our début release is Ric Kaestner's Music for Massage II.